This vegetarian Greek charcuterie board is one of my favorite ways to entertain. There’s something for everyone here!

 I find myself craving Greek food in the summer more than any other time of year.
-There’s something about those sun-drenched flavors and fresh ingredients that go so perfectly with the warm weather.
+There’s something about those sun-drenched flavors and fresh ingredients that pair so perfectly with the warm weather.

-Setting out appetizer platters like this Greek mezze board means you won’t need to turn on the oven, so you can relax and enjoy the slower pace of summer.
+Setting out appetizer platters like this Greek mezze spread means you won’t need to turn on the oven, so you can relax and enjoy the slower pace of summer.

 What is a Mezze Platter?